 Beware the Batman

 Barbara Gordon appears in the 2013 T.V. show Beware the Batman.
 She first appears as a fan of Batman and Katana, opposing her father's views on the heroes.
 During Ra's al Ghul's invasion of Gotham, Barbara uses her computer tech skills to help Batman, Katana, and her father take back control of the city.
 During Alfred's absence, Barbara works more closely with Katana and takes on the identity of Oracle, In the season finale, Oracle helps out deactivating the bombs left in the Batcave by Deathstroke.
 Afterwards, she joins the newly formed Outsiders.
 Once again, Tara Strong reprises the role, but this time with Barbara as Oracle instead of Batgirl.

 Teen Titans Go!

-Supergirl is one of the main characters in DC Super Hero Girls, which will be adapted to animation, toys and graphic novels.
+Supergirl is one of the main characters in DC Super Hero Girls.
 She is voiced by Mae Whitman.

 Batman: Bad Blood

 Barbara, as Batgirl, makes a cameo appearence in the final scene of the movie, answering the Batman distress call (Unknown to Batman and other Batman family members).
 She wears her second New 52 costume.